zhenhang66/TMVI_ToxPi/README.md

 *Screenshot of the CD-TMVI Map of the BPA Region from Dashboard*

 #### 📁Step 0.
 File Prepration List
-To spatially display your CD-TMVI census tract map, make sure you have an ArcGIS Online account or install
+✅Sign into your ArcGIS Online Account (Option 1) or Start ArcGIS Pro (Option 2) ✅Downloaded the "toxpi_scores_expanded.csv" from Case 1.
+Step 4 to your device ✅Open provided "BPA_MAP_ToxPiScore_CensusTract" in Map Viewer To spatially display your CD-TMVI census tract map, make sure you have an ArcGIS Online account or have access to ArcGIS Pro or QGIS.
+If not, try to use GeoPandas in Python (Option 3).
+Current tutorial only works for Option 1 & 2.

+    Here is an example code from Microsoft Copilot import geopandas as gpd
+    import pandas as pd

+    # Step 1: Load census tract shapefile (GeoDataFrame)
+    tracts_gdf = gpd.read_file("path/to/tract_shapefile.shp")

+    # Step 2: Load ToxPI scores CSV (DataFrame)
+    scores_df = pd.read_csv("toxpi_scores_expanded.csv")

+    # Step 3: Merge on the GEOID column
+    # Make sure GEOID fields match in name and format (e.g., string type with leading zeros)
+    tracts_gdf["GEOID"] = tracts_gdf["GEOID"].astype(str)
+    scores_df["GEOID"] = scores_df["GEOID"].astype(str)

+    # Spatial join via attribute match
+    merged_gdf = tracts_gdf.merge(scores_df, on="GEOID")

+    # Step 4: Export or visualize
+    merged_gdf.to_file("tracts_with_scores.geojson", driver="GeoJSON")
+Have access